NormalVR/Normcore-Documentation/src/architecture/transport.md

 ### WebRTC uses TLS/DTLS encryption
 Implementing encryption correctly is nearly impossible for most developers.
 It’s a general rule that one should never implement one’s own cryptography.
 In most cases, the same can be said about implementing even proprietary encryption protocols.

-WebRTC uses DTLS encryption, the UDP equivalent of TLS.
+WebRTC uses DTLS encryption, a form of TLS that works over UDP.
 TLS/DTLS is used in every secure browser connection around the globe.
 It is widely accepted as the industry standard for providing secure connections.

 There are two central reasons you should always use TLS/DTLS encryption for your products:

 1. **Bugs will be caught and fixed immediately.** Bugs in proprietary encryption protocols often go completely unnoticed.
-Meanwhile, if a bug appears in TLS/DTLS encryption, it will be noticed and fixed immediately.
+Meanwhile, if a bug appears in TLS/DTLS encryption, it will be noticed and fixed immediately due to their widespread use.
-2. **You will not accidentally leak sensitive information.** Sensitive information can be inadvertently saved in multiple places, causing leaks if a connection is not encrypted.
-This is no longer an issue when using TLS/DTLS, which encrypts an entire connection; TLS/DTLS fully secures your project.
+2. **You will not accidentally leak sensitive information.** Many networking plug-ins offer encryption, but make it a tool that you can run on your sensitive messages.
+In practice, sensitive information is often inadvertantly saved in multiple places and ends up in unencrypted messages.
+This is not an issue when using TLS/DTLS, which encrypts the entire connection; TLS/DTLS fully secures your project.

 ### WebRTC includes the audio/video features you need
 If you want to add audio or video streaming to your product, WebRTC is again the obvious choice.
 Audio and video features require: